Arman3747/roomies-client/README.md

 ## key features

+- Roomies is a Web App where users can post to search for a roommate to stay with.
 - Users can register and login.
 - Users can also register using a Google Account.
 - The home page displays all the features of the web app.
-- On the home page, users can choose their monthly plan.
+- On the home page, users can view "Find a Room," see the average number of users per month, the history of the company, and Frequently Asked Questions.
-- Registered users can visit the Bills and Profile pages.
+- Registered users can visit the "Add to Find Roommate" page where they can advertise a room for rent.
--In the navbar, users can click on their profile picture to see their username, email, and available balance.
+- In the navbar, users can hover over their profile picture to see their username and click to sign out.
-- Users can view all their outstanding bills on the Bills page.
-- Users can sort their bills on the Bills page.
-- Users can view the details of their bills and make payments.
-- In the Profile page, users can see their profile picture, name, and email.
-- In the Profile page, users can update their name and profile picture.
+- On the browse page, everyone can see all the room sharing posts.
+Each post has a "View Details" button that will take them to the details of that post.
+- Registered users can visit the My Listing page where they can see all their advertisements.
+Each advertisement is displayed in a table where each row represents an advertisement.
+Each row also contains an edit and a delete button.
+Registered users can edit their posts by clicking the edit button and can also delete their posts by clicking the delete button.
 - An error page will display if the page is not available or an error occurs for a better user experience.

 ## npm packages in Client Side